rmjjjt/futuro_cube/apps/motion_matrix/README.md

-# Matrix
+# Motion Matrix

-This app will create a Matrix-style waterfall of green lights around the cube constantly until you exit the app with a menu gesture.
+This app creates a Matrix-style waterfall of green lights on the highest side.
+If you rotate the cube, the new highest side will have the light show.

-It will install to the green menu, position four.
+It will install to the green menu, position 5.